 And while Poland is quite modern, you can’t pay everywhere by card.
 Restaurants and tourist attractions often do accept credit card payments, but not always.
 So, always have some cash with you (especially if you tip room service) and change some of your money in Zloty.

 What to Pack for Your Poland Itinerary

-Polish people, especially the women, do like to dress up!
+Polish people, especially women, do like to dress up!
 So, you don’t go wrong if you like to dress up, too.
-However, since the cities mentioned here also have cobbled-stoned streets, I suggest to wear comfy shoes that allow you to walk easily.
+However, since the cities mentioned here also have cobbled-stoned streets, I suggest wearing comfy shoes that allow you to walk easily.